 Computational thinking is becoming part of our everyday world.
 It is the basis of all computer programming and has led to platforms such has Facebook and Google.

-Achievement standards in computational thinking are included in the Australian Curriculum, and we have offerings designed to introduce these engaging and empowering concepts to your students.
+Achievement standards in computational thinking are included in the Australian Curriculum.
+And we have offerings designed to help you introduce these engaging and empowering concepts to your students.

 Details of how you can open your students’ eyes to the game-changing discipline of computational thinking are included below.